 Tooth pain can disrupt your entire day.
 It changes what you eat, disturbs sleep, and can even take a bite out of your focus.
 Many people prefer to wait and see if the toothache goes away, but doing so could cause complications.

-Severe Sinus Infection
+Can Sinus Infection Cause Toothache?

 In one scenario, x-rays may reveal that the cause of an upper toothache is a severe sinus infection rather than a problem with the tooth itself.
 The maxillary sinuses are located just above the mouth.
 When inflamed, this channel can put pressure on the nerves of the upper molars, causing tooth pain.
-This pain often becomes more intense when standing up or bending over, but usually does not increase when touching the tooth or exposing it to cold or hot stimuli.
+This sinus causing tooth pain often becomes more intense when standing up or bending over, but usually does not increase when touching the tooth or exposing it to cold or hot stimuli.

-Many toothaches are caused by swelling of the dental pulp, which is composed of soft tissue, nerves, and blood capillaries inside of every tooth.
+Dental pulp, composed of soft tissue, nerves, and blood capillaries inside of every tooth, can cause toothaches when it swells.
 This swelling is known as pulpitis.
 When cavities or food particles stuck in the gums irritate tooth nerves, they swell.
 The protective tooth casing does not offer much room for expansion, and nerves become pinched as a result, causing tooth pain.
 Temperature fluctuations and pressure on the tooth may cause bursts of pain.
 In cases of reversible pulpitis, removing decay and filling the cavity or cleaning debris from the gum line can stop the swelling.

-Cysts and Abscesses
+Can Cysts and Abscesses Cause Toothaches?

 Pockets of infection under teeth may also cause sensations of pain.
 Depending on the cause of the abscess, drilling a hole in the tooth may allow the infection to drain, alleviating pressure inside of the tooth.
 Holes made this way are then treated like cavities and filled.
 In cases of severe infection, a root canal may be necessary to remove damaged and dead dental pulp.
 The tooth chamber is then filled and covered with a dental crown to prevent future infection.